 Ghettos and Yellow-Star Houses

-Ghettoisation in Hungary began swiftly after the German occupation in March 1944.
-In Transcarpathia, the process started at dawn on April 16, with sixteen ghettos and assembly camps established, followed by eleven more in Northern Transylvania.
-Within weeks, nearly 290,000 Jews were crammed into these two zones.
-By early June, ghettoisation had spread across nearly all of Hungary – except Budapest.
-In Budapest, Jews were instead forced into nearly 2,000 “Yellow-Star Houses,” marked with the Star of David.
-These buildings were overcrowded, unsanitary, and lacked food and clean water.
+Ghettoization in Hungary began rapidly after the German occupation in March 1944.
+In Carpathian Ruthenia, the process started at dawn on 16 April, with sixteen ghettos and collection camps established, followed by eleven more in Northern Transylvania.
+Within a few weeks, nearly 290,000 Jews were crowded into these two zones.
+By early June, ghettoization had extended to almost the entire country, with the exception of Budapest.
+In the capital, Jews were forced into nearly 2,000 “yellow-star houses,” marked with the Star of David.
+These buildings quickly became overcrowded, basic hygiene was not ensured, and food shortages soon emerged.

 “We were searched by the police at the headquarters of the congregation and everything of value was taken away.
 Among other things, they took my doll with the porcelain head, even though one of the policemen, after examining it, said there was nothing in it.
 The Hungarian police commander said, ‘He won’t need that anymore’.
 I was terribly upset about it.”